tmalsburg/saccades/README.md

 ![Screenshot of diagnostic plot](https://raw.github.com/tmalsburg/saccades/master/Screenshots/diagnostic.plot.png)

-The dots are the raw samples, red dots represent the x-coordinate and orange the y-coordinate.
+The dots are the raw samples.
+Red dots represent the x-coordinate and orange the y-coordinate.
 The vertical lines mark the on- and offsets of fixations.
 The horizontal lines (difficult to see in the screenshot) represent the fixations.

-As you can see, there are problems such as fixations with zero duration.
-These are single-sample fixations that are an artifact of noise in the velocity profile: the velocity of the eyes falls below the threshold but raises above the threshold in the next sample.
-Easy to fix but not done yet.

-Other problems: only one eye can be analyzed at a time and there's no blink detection.
+The function `calculate.summary` prints some summary statistics about the detected fixations:

+    > calculate.summary(fixations)
+    Number of trials:           10
+    Duration of trials:         37015867 (sd: 16513306.69)
+    No. of fixations per trial: 115.2    (sd: 51.44) Duration of fixations:      279046.9 (sd: 399499.66)
+    Dispersion horizontal:      2.15     (sd: 13.18)
+    Dispersion vertical:        1.93     (sd: 8.4)
+    Peak velocity horizontal:   0.15     (sd: 18.08)
+    Peak velocity vertical:     -0.13    (sd: 11.01)